-Activity Evidence that supports this approach Challenge number(s) addressed Impact Sept 2022 Impact 2023 Maths, Reading and writing resources inclusive of CPD for new Phonics scheme and subscriptions.
-Wandle £935, AR, The Write Stuff, Century, White Rose, TTRS and My On £9030.62 Recommended technology / resources to support wave one teaching and small group work.
+Activity Evidence that supports this approach Challenge number(s) addressed Impact Sept 2022 Impact 2023 Impact 2024 Maths, Reading and writing resources inclusive of CPD for new Phonics scheme and subscriptions.
+Wandle, AR, The Write Stuff, Century, White Rose, TTRS and My On Recommended technology / resources to support wave one teaching and small group work.
 Phonics approaches have a strong evidence base indicating a positive impact on pupils, particularly from disadvantaged backgrounds.
-Targeted phonics interventions have been shown to be more effective when delivered as regular sessions over a period up to 12 weeks: Skills builder added Sept 2023 Phonics Toolkit Strand Education Endowment Foundation EEF 1,3,4,5,6 Little Wandle in use across the whole school and embedded.
+Targeted phonics interventions have been shown to be more effective when delivered as regular sessions over a period up to 12 weeks: Skills builder added Sept 2023 Phonics Toolkit Strand Education Endowment Foundation EEF 1,3,4,5,6 JC, White Rose and now Little Wandle in use across the whole school and embedded.
 My On, Century, TTRS - used by children during remote provision and for homework.
-Reading: Y6 SATs up 14% to 54% are Whole school 59% at ARE Whole school exceeding expected progress 22% Ofsted deep dive into Literacy revealed positive practice at Hurst Hill.
-Next steps have enabled HVT to produce a new writing overview for consistency.
-The Write Stuff, Little Wandle and White Rose Maths continue to be embedded with new staff receiving CPD for consistency.
+Reading: Y6 SATs up 14% to 54% are Whole school 59% at ARE Whole school exceeding expected progress 22% The Write Stuff, Little Wandle and White Rose Maths continue to be embedded with new staff receiving CPD for consistency.
 Reading KS1 + 14% to 71% Reading KS2 + 9% to 63% KS1 writing + 42% to 55% KS2 writing - 17% to 50% Maths KS1+34% to 84% KS2 + 18% to 74% Additional support from Hales Valley Trust to support the Writing resources in 2023 - 2024